amitkgupta/boshv3/README.md

 The `Extension` kind of resource provided by the `extensions.bosh.akgupta.ca` CRD represents VM extensions that traditionally live in a "Cloud Config".
 This "BOSH v3" API eschews the complex, monolithic "Cloud Config" and treats Extensions as their own, first-class resource.
-These will be referenceable by name within Instance Groups (not yet implemented).
+These are referenceable by name within Deployments.
 Creating one of these Extension resources requires simply providing `cloud_properties`.
 This extension will be created via the `Team` in the same namespace where the `Extension` resource has been created.
 The link between an `Extension` and a `Team` is implicit by virtue of being in the same namespace.  `Extension`s cannot be mutated.
 Deleting an `Extension` custom resource will delete it from from the corresponding BOSH Director.

 ### AZ

 The `AZ` kind of resource provided by the `azs.bosh.akgupta.ca` CRD represents AZs (Availability Zones) that traditionally live in a "Cloud Config".
 This "BOSH v3" API eschews the complex, monolithic "Cloud Config" and treats AZs as their own, first-class resource.
-These will be referenceable by name within Instance Groups (not yet implemented).
+These are referenceable by name within Deployments.
 Creating one of these AZ resources requires simply providing `cloud_properties`.
 This AZ will be created via the `Team` in the same namespace where the `AZ` resource has been created.
 The link between an `AZ` and a `Team` is implicit by virtue of being in the same namespace.  `AZ`s cannot be mutated.
 Deleting an `AZ` custom resource will delete it from from the corresponding BOSH Director.

 ### Network

 The `Network` kind of resource provided by the `networks.bosh.akgupta.ca` CRD represents networks that traditionally live in a "Cloud Config".
 This "BOSH v3" API eschews the complex, monolithic "Cloud Config" and treats networks as their own, first-class resource.
-These will be referenceable by name within Instance Groups (not yet implemented).
+These are referenceable by name within Deployments.
 Creating one of these network resources involves specifying various properties (see [specification](#network-1) below), one of which is `subnets`.
 Each `subnet` in turn references a list of `azs` by name.
 These names should match the names of `AZ`s created within the same namespace.
 This network will be created via the `Team` in the same namespace where the `Network` resource has been created.
 The link between a `Network` and a `Team` is implicit by virtue of being in the same namespace. `Network`s cannot be mutated.
 Deleting an `Network` custom resource will delete it from from the corresponding BOSH Director.

 ### Compilation